LVC students in psychology seminar with Dr. Rachel Albert

 Clinical Mental Health Career Opportunities

-Our mental health counseling courses prepare you for positions in many areas of therapy, including:
+Our courses prepare you for therapy positions in areas including:

 • Clinical child psychology